 Good looking: The main reason people use a substrate is that it enriches to look of your fish tank.

 Enhances your fish: You can use the substrate to pop up their color.
-Fish with bright color is easier to see in the dark substrate and vice versa.
+Fish with a bright color is easier to see in the dark substrate and vice versa.

 It’s natural: Do fish in the wild have bare bottom habitat?
 No. So, by using any kind of substrate you are creating a natural environment for your fish.

-It houses nitrifying bacteria: Beneficial bacteria take part in Nitrogen Cycle.
+It houses nitrifying bacteria: Beneficial bacteria take part in the Nitrogen Cycle.
 These bacteria are present in your filters and some can cover the substrate of your aquarium.

 Aquarium Substrates Types

 Aquarium substrates are of the following types which can include gravel, sand, dirt, crushed marble or artificial substrate and so on.
 An artificial substrate can be imitation gravel having a natural look and colors in it or it can be made of small chunks of blue, pink, black or any other colors though some aquarists look down upon this as poor taste.
 You should always avoid the sharp shaped gravel in order to prevent your fish from being an injury.
 If in case you use natural gravel then you can add fertilizers too.
 This improves the growth of the plants and also you can add other kinds of substrates which can affect the pH and hardness values of the water.
-You can get aquarium substrate ideas from following subtopics.
+You can get aquarium substrate ideas from the following subtopics.

 Gravel is the one which has been the most popular aquarium substrates since the long period of time which is an ideal, medium for most tanks.
 The gravel which you buy at your aquatic center will be a specially chosen for your aquarium.
 You need to make sure that you choose the substrate that has a smooth edge and that shouldn’t hurt your fish.
 As well as, it also needs to be inert, so that it will not dissolve in the water easily.
 According to your choice, you can get gravel in different sizes and colors and these all the factors combined and then makes aquarium grave the ideal medium for the beginner.

 Sand for the aquarium is available in various colors.
-Aquarium Sand help in creating a pleasing looking tank.
+Aquarium Sand help in creating a pleasing-looking tank.
 And also it is one of the most common substrates which is used in many aquariums.
 Sand is also an ideal medium for fish that loves dig or bury themselves into the substrate.
 This is also a disadvantage when you house a bigger fish with aquarium plants, as they will disturb plants and ornamentation.
 And due to its small particle size, it can also cause damage to filters.

 Coral sand can also be said as coral gravel which is made out of calcium carbonate.
-The coral sand slowly dissolves into water.
+The coral sand slowly dissolves into the water.
 This process helps in counterbalancing acid built up or decaying organic matter in the tank.
 Coral sand is an ideal substrate for those fish that prefer higher pH levels since coral sand push the pH up to 7.6.

-Aquarium soil is an aquarium substrate for live plants.
+Aquarium Soil is an aquarium substrate for live plants.
 A substrate soil from a local fish store is especially being formulated in order to prevent it from mixing with water creating dirty and muddy tank water.
 It also provides the nutrients which are necessary for your plants to grow.
-Generally, in a planted tanks aquarium soil is used.
+Generally, in planted tanks aquarium soil is used.
 And in case if you don’t have aquarium soil and you are planning on growing live plants in your tank.
 Then you can use a different substrate adding root tabs underneath the substrates as a food source for your plant.

 Marble chippings are calcium carbonate which is based upon a fish tank substrate similar to coral sand.
 As a substrate, it also shares some of the similarities with coral sand but actually.
 It is heavier and not as porous as coral sand.
 Marble chip has its advantage over coral sand.
 It is less expensive than coral sand and it is also available in different shades.